 Stroke is South Carolina's third biggest killer.

-- $638 million - The total cost of hospitalizations due to stroke in SC in 2012.
+- $1.1 billion - The total hospitalization charges due to stroke in South Carolina in 2018.

 What is a stroke?

 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts.
 When this happens, part of your brain cannot get the blood and oxygen it needs and starts to die.

 Warning signs of a stroke:

 - Sudden numbness or weakness of the face, arm or leg, especially on one side of the body